AVG AntiVirus: Platform support

 AVG provides AVG AntiVirus Free for Windows, AVG AntiVirus for Mac for macOS and AVG AntiVirus for Android for Android devices.
 All are freemium products: They are free to download, install, update and use, but for technical support a premium plan must be purchased.

 AVG stopped providing new features for Windows XP and Windows Vista in January 2019.
 New versions require Windows 7 or later; virus definitions are still provided for previous versions.

 Features

 AVG features most of the common functions available in modern antivirus and Internet security programs, including periodic scans, scans of sent and received emails (including adding footers to the emails indicating this), the ability to repair some virus-infected files, and a quarantine area (virus vault) in which infected files are held.

 LinkScanner

-The patent pending LinkScanner technology acquired from Exploit Prevention Labs and built into most AVG products, provides real-time updated protection against exploits and drive-by downloads.
+The LinkScanner technology acquired from Exploit Prevention Labs and built into most AVG products, provides real-time updated protection against exploits and drive-by downloads.
 LinkScanner includes: Search-Shield – a safe search component that places safety ratings next to each link in Google, Yahoo! and MSN search results; plus Active Surf-Shield – a safe surf component that scans the contents of a web site in real-time to ensure it's safe being opened.
 Concerns regarding web analytics have made LinkScanner a controversial component (see "LinkScanner concerns" below).